Showing all 6 results

 Zucchini, Mutabile (Organic)$3.50–$30.00

 Cucurbita pepo.
 Dark Green.
 50 days.

-A zucchini destined to be a favorite of home gardeners & small market farmers alike!
-Everything we need in a zucchini & hopefully everything you need too.
-Early fruiting, rich green color, sturdy bush plants, consistent high yield over time, & powdery mildew resistance.
+A zucchini destined to be a favorite of home gardeners and small market farmers alike!
+Everything we need in a zucchini and hopefully everything you need too.
+Early fruiting, rich green color, sturdy bush plants, consistent high yield over time, and powdery mildew resistance.
 We used to be fans of the ultra dark-green hybrids coming out of the big seed corporations because good open pollinated zukes were hard to find.
 Lucky for us there have been some great varieties recently made available.
-The real benefit of Mutabile is that it yields consistently each week staying productive for the whole season, where the hybrids go big & then crap out mid-season.
+The real benefit of Mutabile is that it yields consistently each week staying productive for the whole season, where the hybrids go big and then fade out mid-season.
 Plants have an open canopy with few spines.
-Powdery mildew resistance helps keep production & fruit quality high late into the season.
-Variety we discovered in Switzerland at Sativa Rheinau, a biodynamic seed company & our heads were again turned to Mutabile by Turtle Tree Seed in New York.
-We send out a big thank you to them & we hope to help this variety become even more well known.
+Powdery mildew resistance helps keep production and fruit quality high late into the season.
+We discovered this variety in Switzerland at Sativa Rheinau, a biodynamic seed company and our heads were again turned to Mutabile by Turtle Tree Seed in New York.
+We send out a big thank you to them and we hope to help this variety become even more well known.

 Zucchini, Rheinau Gold (Organic)$3.50–$20.00